Publisher:

 Our intercity fibre network project crosses harbours, deserts and mountainous forests as we reach our latest milestone.

-Telstra InfraCo’s intercity fibre network project passed another milestone in June as we completed more than 1400 km of fibre construction.
+Telstra InfraCo’s intercity fibre network project passed another milestone in June as we completed around 1800 kilometres of fibre construction.

 Our recent progress has demonstrated the complexity of building national fibre infrastructure in Australia.
 Crews have been active in major metro areas, remote deserts and mountainous country.